SarthakChawathe/SplitRight/README.md

 # Features
 1. PDF Splitting: Split PDF files into multiple documents based on text content.
-2. OCR Technology: Utilizes Tesseract which is one of the fastest Optical Character Recognition tool to accurately identify content in PDF files.
+2. OCR Technology: Utilizes Tesseract which is one of the fastest Optical Character Recognition technique to accurately identify content in PDF files.
 3. User-Friendly Interface: Intuitive design for easy navigation and operation.

 # How to Use